kamthegod34/ml-audio-classifier/README.md

 ```

 ## Overview
 Classify drone, car and speech sounds into their respective classes.
-However, due to the processing nature of the repository any users can upload the sounds of their choice and therefore, classify realistically **any amount** of sound classes, from any origin.
+However, due to the processing nature of the repository any users can upload the sounds of their choice and therefore, classify realistically **any amount** of sound classes, from any origin. - excuse typos :)

 #### Repo workflow diagram
 ```